bennixview/car-models-project/README.md

 This is a simple web application for managing car models.
 It allows you to view a list of car models with details such as name, code, make, and measures.

+This is an Example App build by chatGPT with the following instructions:

+act like a senior web developer. your tech stack is html css bootstrap nodejs postgresql pug. write a reusable code to create list edit delete car models with name, code, make, measures. if you have any questions feel free to ask.

 ## Table of Contents

 - [Getting Started](#getting-started)